 "Dale, people are looking for you.
 They are looking for your words on this topic.
 If you don't write this book, who will?"

-In times of testing, it’s easy to lose sight of why we started.
-It’s easy to lose confidence in our ideas.
-But similar to Abraham’s story, we soon realize our fortitude is never for our benefit but the benefit of others.
-Giving up isn’t about the change that would occur in our life, rather it’s the end of what our life was going to do, going to change, going to fix, or going to stop.
+In times of testing, it's easy to lose sight of why we started.
+Losing confidence in our ideas is easy.
+But similar to Abraham's story, we soon realize our fortitude is never for our benefit but the benefit of others.
+Giving up isn't about the change that would occur in our life, rather it's the end of what our life was going to do, going to change, going to fix, or going to stop.

 There's nothing wrong with going slow, taking a break, or replenishing our motivation.
 Abraham himself famously wrote, "I'm a slow walker, but I never walk back."

 Ultimately, Abraham Lincoln's abilities were perfected in his difficulties.

 It was his hard years which prepared him to tolerate the stresses that came with the abolition of slavery, the victory of the Civil War, and the capacity to lead during these tumultuous times.
 He was honed through the tears and anguish and hurt of his lost loved ones.
 He was built in the times of blindness between careers.
 But interestingly, he was never lost.

 If I learned anything from Mr. Lincoln's story, it's that motivation isn't permanent.
 It is renewed each day.
 Vision isn't indefinite.
 It is cast each morning.
 Discipline isn't owned.
 It is fought for by the minute.
 And dreams are not free.
 They are realized by ruthless individuals unwilling to give up.